rigsby-HART/HNA-dashboard/data_analysis/README.md

 This was built to add transgender and nonbinary data to the minority table.
 1. If required, run the `transgeder/convert_2016_to_2021.py` script to convert 2016 to have the same labels as the 2021 data
 2. run `transgender/transgender_data.py` file.
 This will append the required data to the partners table in the SQLite database file.

-Also, the reason why all the csvs are read as spanish in the scripts is because we have French things.
-Default encoding will fail.